mspalione/12step/README.md

 3. Run `node ./` or install nodemon with `npm install -g nodemon` and then run `nodemon` in the terminal https://www.npmjs.com/package/nodemon
 4. Make requests to http://localhost:3000
+5. If you need to run the app locally more than once, or make a change to the code and run again manually or via nodemon, comment out the call to seed the db on index line 23.

 ## To run Swagger UI for the API
 - Run `node swagger.js` or `nodemon swagger.js`